godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 	- Abilities
 		- Behaviors
 			- The Behemoth's "Personality."
-			- Each Behemoth has 3-6
+			- Each Behemoth has 6
-				- 1 from its Specialist, 1 from its Focus, and one chosen from any list.
+				- 1 from Specialty, 1 from Focus, 1 from Affinity Package, 1 from Genus, 1 chosen Fighting Style and 1 selected by design.
 				- Each Behavior has a bonus and a negative.
-				- Behaviors inform on how to both portray and roleplay the Behemoth as well as conduct it
+				- Behaviors inform on how to both portray and roleplay the Behemoth as well as conduct it mechanically.
+			- Specialty Behaviors
+			- Focus Behaviors
+			- Genus Behaviors
+			- Fighting Styles
+				- Melee Fighter
+				- Ranged Fighter
+				- Construct Fighter
+				- Summoner
+				- Generalist Fighter
+			- Beh
 	- Actions
 		- Offensive
 		- Defensive